 3.2.1.
-Fees: As indicated on Subscription Page or other agreement.
+Fees: As indicated on Subscription Page or other agreement between the parties.

 3.2.2.
 Benefits: Access to premium forms and documents library on Site.

 3.2.3.
 Limitations: – No consultation benefits with an attorney from provider firm.
 No editing or modifications of forms by Company.

 3.2.4.
 Not Legal Advice.
 The HR Solutions Center Component Service may provide information concerning potential legal issues, but this Component Service alone is not a substitute for legal advice.
 Communication with an attorney through Company with Provider Firm is required to obtain legal advice, opinions, or recommendations about appropriateness of a document, legal rights, remedies, defenses, options, or strategies.
 Use of the Services does not create any fiduciary or attorney-client relationship between Customer and Company.
 The accuracy of the Services is neither warranted nor guaranteed and Customer uses the Services at its own risk.
 Documents provided by or created using the Services may require consultation with an attorney prior to use.
 Use of the Service for the benefit of another if Customer and/or User is not licensed to practice law may subject Customer to civil and criminal penalties for the unauthorized practice of law.

 3.3.
 Employee Handbook+

 3.3.1.
-Fees: As indicated on Subscription Page or other agreement.
+Fees: As indicated on Subscription Page or other agreement between the parties.